rails/rails/guides/source/engines.md

 in the development environment - using `require_dependency` ensures that classes are loaded and unloaded in the correct manner.

-Within the `app/helpers` directory there is a `blorgh` directory that contains a file called `application_helper.rb`.
-This file will provide any common functionality for the helpers of the engine.
-The `blorgh` directory is where the other helpers for the engine will go.
-By placing them within this namespaced directory, you prevent them from possibly clashing with identically-named route helpers within other engines or even within the application.

-Within the `app/jobs` directory there is a `blorgh` directory that contains a file called `application_job.rb`.
-This file will provide any common functionality for the jobs of the engine.
-The `blorgh` directory is where the other jobs for the engine will go.
-By placing them within this namespaced directory, you prevent them from possibly clashing with identically-named jobs within other engines or even within the application.

-Within the `app/mailers` directory there is a `blorgh` directory that contains a file called `application_mailer.rb`.
-This file will provide any common functionality for the mailers of the engine.
-The `blorgh` directory is where the other mailers for the engine will go.
-By placing them within this namespaced directory, you prevent them from possibly clashing with identically-named mailers within other engines or even within the application.
+Just like for `app/controllers`, you will find a `blorgh` subdirectory under the `app/helpers`, `app/jobs`, `app/mailers` and `app/models` directories containing the associated `application_*.rb` file for gathering common functionalities.
+By placing your files under this subdirectory and namespacing your objects, you prevent them from possibly clashing with identically-named elements within other engines or even within the application.

 Lastly, the `app/views` directory contains a `layouts` folder, which contains a file at `blorgh/application.html.erb`.
 This file allows you to specify a layout